FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

    - The type system should follow the rules specified in the previous task.
    - Try to make error messages as user-friendly as possible.
 - [ ] From the set of algorithms implemented in previous tasks for executing graph queries, choose those that will be used in the interpreter.
-Justify your choice (record it in the documentation).
+  Justify your choice (write it down in the documentation).
 - [ ] Using the parser from the previous task, the type inference system, and the chosen algorithms, implement the interpreter for the language described in the previous task.
    - You need to implement a function that, given the parse tree provided by ANTLR, returns a dictionary containing, for all bindings where the right-hand side is `select`, the name (left-hand side of the binding) as the key, and the result of executing the corresponding query as the value.
    - Ensure that error messages are appropriate.
     This will make debugging easier for you.
    - Make the most of ANTLR's capabilities for working with the parse tree.
 - [ ] Add the necessary tests.